 South African people are quick to point out how diverse their nation is – and it’s true!
 With 11 official languages in the country and a big visible mix of cultures, classes, and colors, it really is a place where many different types of people come together.
 When South Africa’s constitution was rewritten in 1994, it worked hard to make all people feel welcome and accepted in society.
 This includes the large LGBT population, even going so far as to legalize same sex marriage long before many other western countries.
 You’ll notice that the local people are very laid back and friendly, and are very welcoming to foreigners in the place their proud to call home.
 Don’t worry about a language barrier here – it would be very difficult to find someone who doesn’t speak fluent English!

-Vegetarians may want to prepare themselves for the amount of meat that makes up a South African diet!
-While there are always options for vegetarians, it’s meat that makes up a good chunk of menus here.
+While there are always plenty of options for all sorts of dietary restrictions including vegetarians, it’s meat that makes up a good chunk of menus here including some exotic meat options.
 Detours doesn't believe in limiting your choices by including all of your meals at pre-decided restaurants as part of the trip package.
 Instead, we include all of your breakfasts to start your day off, then we explore all of the different restaurant options available for lunch and dinner.
 This way we can eat when we want, where we want, and spend what we want!
 Your trip leader definitely has their favorite spots so if you'd like some advice on the best in each location, just check with them.

 What to bring?

 Our advice is simple.
 Pack your bag, then take half of those things out and leave them back home.
 It’s common to hear people wishing they’d packed less stuff, but we’ve never heard anyone complain that they didn’t bring enough.
 Even if you realize you forget to pack some crucial item you can always pick up a replacement once you arrive in South Africa.
-More packing information including a suggested packing list is included in your "Pre-trip Guidebook".
+We'll include some trip-specific packing advice based on expected weather as part of our update email to you, sent 60 days prior to your trip.

 We suggest just bringing your regular bank card from home and using the ATMs in South Africa to get cash.
 In our experience it’s cheaper than currency exchange shops here or even at home.
 South Africa has its own currency, the Rand (ZAR) and you likely won’t find shops or restaurants that will accept US Dollars or Euros.
 Credit cards are widely accepted in South Africa so it’s good to bring at least one on your trip too.
 Travelers checks are a thing of the past so we don’t recommend bringing them on any of our trips.